Cmarschik/Project_one/readme.md

 ### Why doesn't this work for the reader?
 Simply put, even when complete, pieces will be missing.
 For example, a CONSUMER KEY & CONSUMER SECRET are required to use this.
 Similar 'problems' occur when trying to access my private server through postgreSQL.
+Also, this project was originally set to use Facebook API, but I changed my mind, so the naming, and really, pathing may not be functional.
+The point of this project is not to present a beautifully working app, but rather to give insight into my knowledge of python and associated libraries.
 Once complete, all of my important code should be up and readable.